-Another serious concern I have is whether, because the proposal to mark loans to market does not reflect a bank's business model, requiring them to do so could result in a need for banks to change their business models.
-As an investor, my desire to hold equity securities generally declines as volatility increases.
-Because I do not view this as "true" volatility, I will be in a quandary about the true reported financial position under the proposal.
+The Dentists in Lawrence Another serious concern I have is whether, because the proposal to mark loans to market R. Anderson, ons not reflect a bank's business model, requiring them to do so could result in a need for their business models.
+As an investor, my desire to hold equity securities as volatility acreases.
+Because I do not view this as "true" volatility, I 831 Vermont Street will be in a quandary about the true reported financial position under the proposal.
 Some investors will likely put pressure on banks to reduce the volatility, and, in many cases, this may result in shifting toward an investment banking model rather than a traditional banking model, or result in limiting products to those that are sheltered from market volatility.
 This, to me, seems to be an illogical and unintended result, and a situation where the accounting should not be driving the business model.